UniPixel: Unified Object Referring and Segmentation for Pixel-Level Visual Reasoning: Experiments

 \textbf{Effect of Multi-stage Training}\quad We investigate the effectiveness of multi-stage training in Tab.~\ref{tab:ablation_stage}.
 As shown in the first line, directly training the model using large-scale data only leads to sub-optimal performance, due to the unaligned representations among prompt encoder, LLM, and mask decoder.
 We observe that pre-training either the sparse prompt encoder or the L$\to$M projector (the second and third lines) brings performance gains on both tasks (referring and segmentation).
 We hypothesize that this is because pre-aligning either of them can alleviate the burden of joint-task learning in stage 3.
 The last row verifies that the performance can be further boosted by pre-aligning both of them.

-\textbf{Number of Hidden Tokens for Mask Decoder}\quad As mentioned in the main paper, there is a huge gap between the feature dimensions of the LLM and the mask decoder, thus splitting the \texttt{<SEG>} token into more hidden tokens can better preserve the object information from the LLM.
+\textbf{Number of Hidden Tokens for Mask Decoder}\quad There is a huge gap between the feature dimensions of the LLM and the mask decoder, thus splitting the \texttt{<SEG>} token into more hidden tokens can better preserve the object information from the LLM.
 We ablate this mechanism in Tab.~\ref{tab:ablation_seg_token}.
 According to the results, using only 1 hidden token cannot fully preserve the object information, as the mask prediction performance is sub-optimal.
 However, we also observe that using more than 2 hidden tokens (\eg, 4 or 8) only brings negligible performance gain.
 Therefore, we choose 2 hidden tokens per object in our final model.

 \textbf{Training Strategy for the M$\to$L projector}\quad The M$\to$L projector aims to project the masked-pooled object-centric features to the LLM's embedding space.
 Since the object features originate from the visual encoder, it is possible to re-use the pre-trained weights of the original V$\to$L projector in Qwen2.5-VL.
 Its effects are studied in Tab.~\ref{tab:ablation_msk_proj}.
 We investigated two strategies: 1) re-using the weights and 2) adding an extra pre-training stage for better alignment.
 The comparison shows that directly re-using weights without extra pre-training can achieve the best results.